A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Simple service mesh management protocol - SSMMP

 There may be two (or more) running instances of the same service.
 Hence, the term service refers rather to its bytecode.

 Manager communicates only with the agents.
 Agent, on a node, communicates with all service instances running on that node.
-A service instance (running on a node) can only communicate (via SSMMP) with its agent on that node.
+Within the framework of SSMMP, any service instance (running on a node) can only communicate with its agent on that node.

 Agent has a service repository at its disposal.
 It consists of bytecodes of services that can be executed (as service instances) on this node by the agent.
 The agent (as an application) should have operating system privileges to execute applications and to kill application processes.

-In general, each agent acts as an intermediary in performing the tasks assigned by the Manager.
+Agent acts as an intermediary in performing the tasks assigned by the Manager.
 All service instance executions as well as shutting down running instances are controlled by the Manager through its agents.

-The key element of SSMMP is the concept of {\em communication session} understood jointly as establishing a connection and then starting a protocol session on this connection.

-The process of establishing and closing such sessions is controlled by the Manager through its agents.
-This is explained in detail below.